ibm-cloud-docs/EventStreams/choosing_your_plan.md

 The architecture is highly available when you choose to deploy into a multi-zone region.
 The service is distributed across three availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.

 ## Satellite plan (Beta)
-{:beta: .beta}
+{: beta}

 {: #plan_satellite}

 The {{site.data.keyword.satelliteshort}} plan is appropriate if you want to deploy an Enterprise plan into {{site.data.keyword.satelliteshort}} locations of your own choice.
 Using {{site.data.keyword.satellitelong}}, you can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.

-The {{site.data.keyword.satelliteshort}} plan is currently available as a limited access beta service and is only visible to approved users.
-Contact [James Bennett](james.bennett@uk.ibm.com) for details to join the beta programme.
 {: beta}

+The {{site.data.keyword.satelliteshort}} plan is currently available as a limited access Beta service.
+To request access to the beta service, refer to the information at [Getting started with the IBM Satellite plan for Event Streams (Beta)](/docs/EventStreams?topic=EventStreams-getting-started-with-the-ibm-satellite-plan-for-event-streams#satellite_beta).

 ## What is supported by the Lite, Standard, Enterprise, and Satellite plans